jupyter/notebook/docs/source/troubleshooting.rst

 In these situations, take a close look at your environment structure and ensure all packages required by your notebook's code are installed in the correct environment.
-If you need to run the kernel from different conda environments than your Notebook server, you might consider using `nb_conda_kernels <https://github.com/Anaconda-Platform/nb_conda_kernels>`_.
+If you need to run the kernel from different environments than your Notebook server, check out `IPython's documentation <https://ipython.readthedocs.io/en/stable/install/kernel_install.html#kernels-for-different-environments>`_ for using kernels from different environments as this is the recommended approach.
+Anaconda's `nb_conda_kernels <https://github.com/Anaconda-Platform/nb_conda_kernels>`_
+package might also be an option for you in these scenarios.

 Another thing to check is the ``kernel.json`` file that will be located in the aforementioned *kernel specs* directory identified by running ``jupyter kernelspec list``.